 Choice is important—students choose NYU to pursue a curriculum that meets their own intellectual interests and professional goals.
 Many of the Court-approved NYU courses also count toward some of the LLM specialization requirements, so students can pursue the degree they want and also qualify for the New York bar exam.

-As a bonus, NYU has a summer class that allows students to earn 3 credits toward fulfillment of the bar eligibility requirements.
-By taking Introduction to US Law, which is mandatory for all foreign-trained students, and which takes place two weeks before fall semester begins, students have more flexibility to follow their interests during the fall and spring semesters.
+As a bonus, NYU has an introductory class that allows students to earn 3 credits toward fulfillment of the bar eligibility requirements.
+By taking Introduction to US Law, which is mandatory for all foreign-trained students, and which takes place two weeks before the semester begins, students have more flexibility to follow their interests during the semester.

 A Large Selection of Classes